mrsimonemms/pi-thermometer/README.md

 - Deploy - `npm run deploy`
 - Restart on boot - `npm run startup`

+# Configuration

+Set any of the following environment variables:

+- `LOCATION_NAME` string (required): Sets the location name for the Prometheus gauge.
+- `METRICS_SHOW_DEFAULT` boolean: If `false` it won't display the default metrics.
+Defaults to `true`.
+- `METRICS_TEMP_OFFSET` number: Offsets the temperature, useful for correcting if the result is slightly different to ambient temperature.
+Defaults to `0`
+- `SERVER_PORT` number: The port the server runs on.
+Defaults to `3000`.

 # Troubleshooting

 ## No temperature sensor found